 To inform participants about the strategies used to manage the engine operation in order to improve performances.
-This training requires a basic knowledge related to the components of engine control such as the knowledge offered in Spark Ignition Engines and Diesel Engines.
+This training requires a basic knowledge related to the components of engine control, offered in modules 2 and 3 (sheets 29 and 31).

-Engineers and technical staff from design and testing departments wishing to discover the engine management in a practical way and desiring a comprehensive and practical understanding of engine control.
+Engineers and technical staff from design and testing departments wishing to discover the engine management with a practical way and desiring a comprehensive and practical understanding of engine control.

-- To be able to determine and to carry out SI and Diesel engines set torque, by air, timing and fuel management. - To know depollution and OBD strategies necessary to meet the standards. - To understand the relationship between engine physics and control. - To know engine control basics. - To understand the relationship between EMS design and customer requirements. - To understand engine management system process development. - To identify the components necessary to control the engine and its requirements as well as to describe their operation. - To design and develop engine control strategies. - To validate and calibrate engine control strategies.
+- To be able to determine and to carry out SI and Diesel engines set torque, by air, timing and fuel management. - To know depollution and OBD strategies necessary to meet the standards. - To understand the relationship between engine physics and control. - To know engine control basics. - To understand the relationship between EMS design and customer requirements. - To understand engine management system process development. - To identify the components necessary to control the engine and its requirements, to describe their operation. - To design and develop engine control strategies. - To validate and calibrate engine control strategies